ErikaD88/Crowdfunding_ETL/README.md

           •    Columns: contact_id, first_name, last_name, and email.
     6. Export the DataFrame as:
           •    contacts.csv

-Option 2: Regular Expressions (Advanced):

-    1. Load contacts.xlsx into a Pandas DataFrame.
-    2. Use regex to extract contact_id, name, and email from raw text.
-    3. Split the name column into first_name and last_name.
-    4. Create and export the DataFrame as:
-          •    contacts.csv

 4. Design the ERD and Set Up the Database
    Assigned to: Erika Dorsainvil / Melisa Hodzic